kkrt-labs/kakarot-ssj/docs/general/contract_storage.md

 As Kakarot is a contract that is deployed on Starknet and is not a client that can directly manipulate a storage database, our approach differs from one of a traditional client.
-We do not have a world state trie, and we do not have a storage trie.
-Instead, we have access to Kakarot's contract storage on the Starknet blockchain, that we can query using syscalls to read and update the value of a of a storage slot.
+We do not directly manipulate tries.
+Instead, we have access to contracts storage on the Starknet blockchain, that we can query using syscalls to read and update the value of a of a storage slot.

 There are two different ways of handling Storage in Kakarot.